tufoinnkuo10/Space-Rockets_Hub/README.md

 # Project Name
 SPACE ROCKETS AND MISSIONS

-SPA that gets and displays information on the different pages.
+SPA that gets data from an API and displays that information on the different pages.
 > The app has a rocket page, mission page and dragon page
 > Rockets can be reserved as well as reservation can be cancelled
 > Missions can be joined and left as well